qtepics/qtepics.github.io/environment_variables.md

 They will not affect other bespoke display managers using the EPICS Qt framework.

-With the exception of --help and --version, any QEGui long option may now also be specified by a correcponding environmnet variable.
+With the exception of --help and --version, any QEGui long option may now also be specified by a corresponding environment variable.

-This environmnet variable is the long option name withount the leading --, converted to upper case and prefixed by "QEGUI_".
+This environment variable is the long option name without the leading --, converted to upper case and prefixed by "QEGUI_".

-For example, on Linux, the following are equivilent:
+For example, on Linux, the following are equivalent:

     export QEGUI_ADJUST_SCALE="120"
     export QEGUI_DISABLE_AUTOSAVE="YES"